Those Who Live Forever (Part 1 of 2)

 Reminders of Christian Identity

-John addresses groups as a spiritual father, emphasizing male headship positively, while including all as little children.
-He's writing so they know they are Christians, have joy, and do not sin.
+John addresses different groups as a spiritual father, emphasizing male headship positively while including all.
+He's writing so they know they're Christians, have joy, and won't sin.
 He reminds them of their identity in Jesus Christ.

 Little Children: Sins Forgiven for His Name's Sake

-Verse 12: "I am writing to you, little children, because your sins are forgiven for his name's sake."
-God saves us not for our sake, but for his name's sake—to glorify his name, make it known, and honor it.
-We're not saved because we deserve it; we're sinful.
-Salvation proclaims God's name.
+John starts in verse 12: "I am writing to you, little children, because your sins are forgiven for his name’s sake."
+This is a key New Testament concept.
+God saves us not because we deserve it or for our sake, but for his name's sake—for the glory of his name, to make it known and honored.

 Fathers: You Know Him Who Is from the Beginning